keboola/website/_product/index.md

     Bringing Data Engineering and Data Analytics together in one single platform that anyone can use via UI or API.
 One click managed infrastructure, data hub,all people provisioning, process automation - all in one platform.
     ML based solutions that provide predictive support, automatic data set description, one click scaffolding and much more.
   ctaname: Ask for demo
+- template: article-list-two-row
+  block: article-list-two-row
+  subheadline: all in one container based data platform you can add to
+  headline: A new approach to company wide analytics
 - template: article-with-perex
   block: article-with-perex
   subheadline: THAT'S WHERE WE COME IN